kobinabrandon/kobinabrandon/README.md

 I am of Ghanaian, Sierra Leonean and British heritage, and beyond my personal professional goals, I would like to somehow apply my budding skills to contribute in some small way to the technological and economic advancement of the African continent and its people.

-With that being said, I think that above all other technologies, machine learning models have the ability to turn our world into a dystopian hellhole depending on how they are used, and I think that MLEs should be cognisant of that when selecting projects and jobs.
+I believe that machine learning applications have a greater potential to turn this world into a dystopian hellhole than any other currently existing technology.
+There is already long and recorded history of various proprietary programs being used to secretly surveil and exploit us, and these surveillance capabilities are definitely being supercharged by numerous machine learning microservices to profile and pigeonhole us in various ways.
+For this reason, I think that open source machine learning development is vital to the privacy and security of the public, and that MLEs should be cognisant of the potentially destructive power that they wield when selecting projects and jobs.

 I'm determined to complete end-to-end ML projects of various kinds to grow my skills.